GrayHatter/gr.ht/content/posts/your-adversary-will-gaze-back.md

 is to doxx your security services, the longer it'll take before they break them.

 Bonus tip: Be careful of the company you keep.
-It doesn't do any good to try to obscure who you really are, if you friend always follows you everywhere you go.
+It doesn't do any good to try to obscure who you really are, if your friend always follows you everywhere you go.

 ```
 127.0.0.1 - [2023-05-17 18:14:10] gr.ht "GET /assets/wtfit.gif HTTP/1.1" 200 917653 "Mozilla/5.0 (compatible; [REDACTED]/2.0; +https://[REDACTED].com)" "-"